 Instructors-In-Training (IITs) are an essential part of CBI’s Junior Program.
-These volunteers assist Instructors with everything from launching and catching boats on the front of the dock to shadowing classes and teaching basic lessons.
-Any junior member that is 12 or older and has at least their yellow rating can become an IIT and start working to earn hours.
-That said, dedicated youngsters with their yellow rating younger than 12 can volunteer with IIT coordinator or Dockmaster permission.
-Inquire at the dockhouse!
+These volunteer youth assist our staff with everything from launching boats on the front of the dock to shadowing classes and and teaching novice sailors!
+Junior members 12 or older with at least their yellow rating can become an IIT.
+Dedicated yellow rated sailrs younger than 12 can volunteer with permission from our Priebatsch IIT Coordinator.

 - An IIT looking to give Informal Instruction should tell the dockhouse, which will put out an announcement to all juniors on the dock.

-- As an Informal Instructor, IITs can give informal coaching to a less-experienced juniors.
+- IIT’s give informal coaching to a less-experienced juniors.
 Often, newer juniors use this opportunity to practice sailing in stronger wind for which they are not rated.
-Also, this is a great chance to work up to testing for Yellow and Red ratings and to try out new boats.
+Also a great way to meet new sailors and get more experience yourself.
+The best sailors are also good teachers!

-- IITs who want to try instructing more than one junior at a time should try Assistant Teaching a class or providing a First Sail.
-To try this, talk to the dockhouse and ask for the IIT coordinator to get an assignment, or ask one of our friendly Instructors if they need any help!
+- IITs who want to try teaching more than one junior at a time should try Assistant Teaching a class or providing a First Sail.
+To try this, just ask at the dockhouse or one of our friendly Instructors if they need any help!
 (Best time to try this is always on Monday).

 - First Sail Skippers require a Sonar rating for the appropriate wind flag color.
-They take new sailors on the water for the first time while getting them involved, while helping explain basic sailing concepts and, above all, making sure they have fun on their first day!
+They take new sailors on the water for the first time and get them involved, while helping explain basic sailing concepts and, above all, making sure they have fun on their first day!

-- Assistant Instructors help instructors with lessons and activities, give personalized attention where the instructor cannot and gather class equipment.
-They also act as peer mentors for juniors and ail with juniors in class in order to model skills and support them.
+- Assistant Instructors help instructors with lessons and activities, give personalized attention where the instructor cannot and help gather class equipment.
+They also act as peer mentors for juniors and sail with juniors in class in order to model skills and support them.

 - IITs who want to support a fun environment through community buildings should find out about opportunities by attending weekly meetings.